MicrosoftDocs/PowerShell-Docs/developer/hosting/adding-and-invoking-commands.md

  You invoke a pipeline asynchronously by calling an overload of the [System.Management.Automation.Powershell.Begininvoke*](/dotnet/api/System.Management.Automation.PowerShell.BeginInvoke) to create an [IAsyncResult](http://msdn.microsoft.com/library/system.iasyncresult\(v=vs.110\).aspx) object, and then calling the [System.Management.Automation.Powershell.Endinvoke*](/dotnet/api/System.Management.Automation.PowerShell.EndInvoke) method.

- The following example shows how to invoke a pipeline asynchronoulsy.
+ The following example shows how to invoke a pipeline asynchronously.

 ```csharp
 using System;